 Configuration and data in VictoriaMetrics

 Like most TSDB engines, VictoriaMetrics has no literal SQL DDL/DML layer.
-For system-design reasoning it is useful to separate configuration and topology changes from data operations: ingesting samples, writing, storing, and reading them through queries.
+So when reasoning about the system, it helps to hold two separate planes in mind: configuration and topology changes on one side, data operations (ingesting samples, writing, storing, reading them through queries) on the other.
+Blurring the two during design is a reliable way to lose track of what changes and when.

 How configuration and data change in VictoriaMetrics